temporalio/documentation/docs-src/php/how-to-customize-activity-type-in-php.md

   - php
 ---

-We recommend using a single value type argument for Activity methods.
-In this way, adding new arguments as fields to the value type is a backward-compatible change.

 An optional `#[ActivityMethod]` annotation can be used to override a default Activity name.

 You can define your own prefix for all Activity names by adding the `prefix` option to the `YourActivityInterface` annotation.